Apple Bank: 20th century

 In 1907, the bank moved its headquarters to 124 E. 125th St.

 In 1932, in the first years of the Great Depression, the bank acquired Commonwealth Savings Bank and its 2 branches.
 The branches were on 157th Street and 180th Street in Washington Heights, Manhattan.
 In 1933, the bank dropped the double 'a' from its name to match the now-standard spelling of the neighborhood's name: Harlem.

 In 1966, the bank opened a branch in Manhasset, New York, on Long Island as the population growth shifted to the suburbs.
 In 1968, the bank moved its headquarters from Harlem to 42nd Street.

 In 1981, in a deal organized by the Federal Deposit Insurance Corporation that included a $160 million grant from the agency, the bank acquired the troubled Central Savings Bank.
 Created as the German Savings Bank in 1858, Central Savings Bank counted Daniel F. Tiemann, then Mayor of New York, as a charter member and operated out of the Cooper Union building before moving to a location at 14th Street and 4th Avenue in 1864.

 The acquisition gave the bank an additional seven branches including the Apple Bank Building at 2112 Broadway between West 73rd and West 74th Streets, a designated historic landmark designed by York and Sawyer in the Palazzo style of Renaissance Revival architecture, as well as two branches in Nassau County on Long Island.

 In the 1970s and early 1980s, the bank continued to expand into the suburbs outside New York City.
 To reflect its geographic expansion, the bank changed its name to Apple Bank in May 1983.
+The name referenced New York City's popular nickname, the Big Apple.

 In 1985, the bank converted from a mutual savings bank to a public company, selling 4.6 million shares for $53.5 million in an initial public offering.

 On December 31, 1986, the bank acquired Eastern Savings Bank, obtaining three branches in the Bronx, two in Westchester, and two on Long Island.

 In 1989, the bank acquired Sag Harbor Savings Bank and its 5 branches for $29.5 million.
 Sag Harbor Savings Bank was chartered in 1860 in Sag Harbor, New York to provide financial services for the whaling industry.

 In 1990, Stanley Stahl, the developer of 277 Park Avenue, acquired the bank for $174 million.
 The purchase price was below the book value of the bank, and the bank initially rejected the bid and adopted a poison pill to prevent the takeover.
 Stahl fought the poison pill.
 Shareholders supported the merger after the stock price fell during the early 1990s recession.

 In 1991, William J. Laraia became chairman and chief executive officer of the bank.
 Laraia reduced the commercial loan portfolio and cut costs significantly.

 In 1994, Alan Shamoon became the chief executive officer of the bank.

 In August 1999, Stahl died and ownership of the bank passed to trusts.